Norman Ohler

 Author of Blitzed & Tripped

-Norman Ohler is a New York Times bestselling author, novelist and screenwriter, best known for his non-fiction book “Blitzed: Drugs in the Third Reich“, which has been published in over 30 languages, and has been praised by the media worldwide.
+Norman Ohler is a New York Times bestselling author, novelist and screenwriter, best known for his non-fiction book “Blitzed: Drugs in the Third Reich“, an explosive account of the Nazi regime’s covert use of psychedelics and stimulants.
+It has been published in over 30 languages, and has been praised by the media worldwide.

 Berlin 1945.
 Following the fall of the Third Reich, drug use—long kept under control by the Nazis’ strict anti-drug laws—is rampant throughout the city.
 Split into four sectors, Berlin’s drug policies are being enforced under the individual jurisdictions of each allied power—the Soviet Union, Britain, France, and the US.
 In the American zone, Arthur J. Giuliani of the nascent Federal Bureau of Narcotics is tasked with learning about the Nazis’ anti-drug laws and bringing home anything that might prove “useful” to the United States.